What is Properties?

 Other parts of the metadata (properties) are added by supporting applications during production/broadcasting or similar, but there is also room for a user to add additional information (metadata) to simplify daily routines.
 Most common manually added metadata are words to categorize the asset and to make it easier to search and locate the asset later.
 These words are often referred to as Tags.

 Mediabank support any type of metadata/Tags and an administrator can customize it to serve the company preferences.
 The below images illustrates view from AdEx, Review & Approval and Library, but it is similar to all applications in Mediabank.
-These three applications reveals your asset properties.
+These three applications reveal your asset properties.
 Typically when you upload your asset, you use AdEx forms to manually enter additional information, also known as Tags, Client Defined Fields or Metadata.
 This information can later be found under the Properties Tab in applications like Library and Review & Approval.

 Looking at the image below, the simple AdEx form enables a user to enter "general information" like; Title, Sub-title, Category and so forth.
 The "Other information" could be Content type, Season, Series and other typical broadcast information.